Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

 \subsection{The proposed algorithm: CROWN-IBP}

-We have reviewed IBP and linear relaxation based methods above.
-IBP has great representation power due to its non-linearity, but can be tricky to tune due to its very imprecise bound at the beginning; on the other hand, linear relaxation based methods give tighter lower bounds which stabilize training, but it over-regularizes the network and forbids us to achieve good accuracy.

-We propose CROWN-IBP, a new training method for certified defense where we optimize the following problem ($\theta$ represents the network parameters):
+\paragraph{Overview.} We have reviewed IBP and linear relaxation based methods above.
+As shown in~\cite{gowal2018effectiveness}, IBP performs well at large $\epsilon$ with much smaller verified error, and also efficiently scales to large networks; however, it can be sensitive to hyperparameters due to its very imprecise bound at the beginning phase of training.
+On the other hand, linear relaxation based methods can give tighter lower bounds at the cost of high computational expenses, but it over-regularizes the network at large $\epsilon$ and forbids us to achieve good standard and verified accuracy.
+We propose CROWN-IBP, a new certified defense where we optimize the following problem ($\theta$ represents the network parameters):

-where our lower bound of margin $\underline{\bm{m}}(\x, \epsilon)$ is a combination of two bounds with different natures: IBP, and a CROWN-style bound; $L$ is the cross-entropy loss.
-CROWN is a tight linear relaxation based lower bound which is more general and often tighter than convex adversarial polytope.
-Importantly, CROWN-IBP \emph{avoids the high computational cost} of ordinary CROWN (or many other linear relaxation based methods, like convex adversarial polytope), by applying CROWN-style bound propagation on the final specifications only; intermediate layer bounds $\underline{z}^{l}$ and $\overline{z}^{l}$ are obtained by IBP.
-We start with $\beta=0$ and use the tight bounds to stabilize initial training.
-Then we ramp up $\beta$ from 0 to 1 while we increase $\epsilon$ from 0 to $\epsilon_{\text{max}}$, until we reach the desired $\epsilon_{\text{max}}$ and $\beta=1$.
-The network is trained using pure IBP at that point.
+where our lower bound of margin $\underline{\bm{m}}(\x, \epsilon)$ is a combination of two bounds with different natures: IBP, and a CROWN-style bound (which will be detailed below); $L$ is the cross-entropy loss.
+Note that the combination is inside the loss function and is thus still a valid lower bound; thus~\eqref{eq:robust_ub} still holds and we are within the minimax robust optimization theoretical framework.
+Similar to IBP and TRADES \citep{zhang2019theoretically}, we use a mixture of natural and robust training loss with parameter $\kappa$, allowing us to explicitly trade-off between clean accuracy and verified accuracy.

-\paragraph{Benefits of CROWN-IBP.} First, we compute tight linear relaxation based bounds during the early phase of training, thus greatly improve the stability and reproducibility of IBP.
-Second, we do not have the over-regularization problem as the CROWN-style bound is gradually phased out during training.
-Third, unlike the approach used in~\citep{gowal2018effectiveness} that mixes regular cross-entropy loss with robust cross-entropy loss (Eq.~\eqref{eq:natural-ibp}) to stabilize IBP, we use the mixture of two lower bounds, which is still a valid lower bound of $\bm{m}$; thus, we are \emph{strictly within the robust optimization framework} (Eq.~\eqref{eq:adv_training}) and also obtain better empirical results.
-Forth, because we apply the CROWN-style bound propagation only to the last layer, the computational cost is greatly reduced comparing to other methods that purely relies on linear relaxation based bounds.

-CROWN-IBP consists of IBP bound propagation in a forward pass and CROWN-style bound propagation in a backward pass.
-We discuss the details of CROWN-IBP below.
+In a high level, the computation of the lower bounds of CROWN-IBP (${\underline{\bm{m}}_{\text{CROWN-IBP}}}(\x, \epsilon)$) consists of IBP bound propagation in a forward bounding pass and CROWN-style bound propagation in a backward bounding pass.
+We discuss the details of CROWN-IBP algorithm below.